alejandro-pedrazaaa/Fetch-Rewards-Form-Excercise/README.md

 ## Dependencies

-Make sure you have the latest git version and the latest Visual Studio Code
+Make sure you have the latest git version and the latest Visual Studio Code update

 ## Contributing